zhenyuli1216/HuffModel/README.md

 # HuffModel
-This project compresses and uncompresses binary files using the heap data structure
+This program compresses and uncompresses binary files using the heap data structure